tcondeixa/resume/README.md

 ### Zalando: Senior Software Engineer (Cloud Infrastructure)

-Berlin, Germany, August 2021 - Present
+[Context: "Berlin, Germany, August 2021 - Present"]

 As part of Cloud Infrastructure team I'm responsible for operating, improving and extending the AWS infrastructure that is supporting more than 250